rafluq/firos/doc/install/configuration-files.md

 ## `robotdescriptions.json`

-This configuration is optional and just appends additional information into the Context-Broker under the `"descriptions"`-attribute.
+This configuration is optional and just appends additional information into the Non-ROS-World if even implemented.

+E. g.
+The Context-Broker puts them under the `"descriptions"`-attribute.
 Those can be Links/Strings or maybe some 'static' values you need to have present for a robot/topic.

 It can look like this: